Extra Credit Opportunities

 - Go on a scavenger hunt: You can explore nature and the greater Portland area while collecting points for AP Biology.
 Each item on the list

 counts as one point.
-In order to earn those points, you need to take a picture of yourself with the item.
+In order to earn those points, you need to take a picture of yourself or a photo ID with the item.
 You then need to present those pictures in either a PowerPoint presentation or a scrapbook.
 Each photo needs a caption that contains the title of the item

-- Read a book: You can choose a book from the list.
-You may read a maximum of three books each semester.
-You can earn up to 100 points for the first book and up to 50 points for each additional book for a maximum of 200 extra credit points.
+- Read a book: You can choose a book from the list and earn up to 45 points.
 Be sure to complete EACH of the following steps to earn full credit:

 - Read the book.

-- Answer the questions on the worksheet linked to the title of the book in your own handwriting.
-(Answers can NOT be typed).
+- Answer the questions on the worksheet linked to the title of the book (MUST be handwritten).

 - Complete the supplemental reading verification form and have your parents sign it.